rmagatti/auto-session/README.md

 ## 🔭 Session Lens

-You can use Telescope to see, load, and delete your sessions.
+You can use Telescope or [snacks.nvim](https://github.com/folke/snacks.nvim) to see, load, and delete your sessions.
 It's enabled by default if you have Telescope, but here's the Lazy config that shows the configuration options:

 ```lua